negikaran7/Django_site/README.md

 # **mysite**
 > This is a simple _*blogging**_ site

-    -login into your profile
+    - login into your profile
-    -new post
+    - new post
-    -update post
+    - update post
-    -delete post
+    - delete post
-    -update profile
+    - update profile
-    -total number of post by a user
+    - total number of post by a user
-    -logout
+    - logout

 # **[codingbat](https://codingbat.com/python)**
--Warmup-1
+- Warmup-1
 >Simple warmup problems to get started, no loops

--Warmup-2
+- Warmup-2
 >Medium warmup string/list problems with loops

--String-1
+- String-1
 >Basic python string problems -- no loops.
 Use + to combine strings, len(str) is the number of chars in a String, str[i:j] extracts the substring starting at index i and running up to but not including index j.